rishabhgoel0213/rishabhgoel0213/README.md

 - **NeuralNetCpp**: A complete implementation of a neural network in C++.

-- **KattisSolutions**: My solutions to various competitive programming problems from the Kattis database, written in Java.
+- **CPSolutions**: My solutions to various competitive programming problems, written in Java.

 - **PMTWebsite**: Website for Phoenix Motor Sports Formula SAE Team, hosted on a DigitalOcean Droplet.